microsoft/pxt-common-packages/libs/game/docs/reference/scene/tile-map.md

 ## Scene tile map

 The tile map is a plan for where to put certain tiles.
-The map has rows and columns that contain a tile identifiers at each location.
-The tile map is actually an image layout where, instead of having pixels, the color numbers in the pixal locations are actually tile identifiers.
+The map has rows and columns that contain a tile index at each location.
+The tile map is actually an image layout where, instead of having pixels, the color numbers in the pixal locations are actually tile indexes.

 How does this work?
 To find out, let's make two small tiles and them to the scene.